bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ### Design Outcomes - Overview
 The main outcomes from the design process were as follows:

-- The primary resource is Patient and Patient shall be used to communicate client attributes
+- The primary resource is Patient and Patient will be used to communicate client attributes
-- The JSON text format shall be used to receive and transmit FHIR resources
+- The JSON text format will be used to receive and transmit FHIR resources
-- FHIR Operations shall be used for Client Registry interactions
+- FHIR Operations will be used for Client Registry interactions
->RESTful interfaces will not be implemented for FHIR
+- The Parameters resource used in the FHIR Operations may include Patient resources as well as name value pair parameters such as search parameters or unique request identifiers and creation times, etc
-- The Parameters resource used in Operations may include Patient resources as well as name value pair parameters such as search parameters or unique message identifiers and creation times
+- Some FHIR extensions are necessary as the Patient resource
-- Some FHIR extensions are necessary
+>Do we align with CA Baseline?

 #### Patient Resource